How to Unclog Shower or Bathtub Drain | Bill Howe

 Sewer line blockages: Look for multiple drain backups, foul odors in and around your home, and gurgling noises from the drains or toilets.

 Going the DIY route makes sense for simple drain clogs.
 However, even simple DIY methods have their drawbacks.
 For example, you can worsen the problem if you do it wrong.
 Then there’s the time it takes to do the job.
-And if you don’t have the right tools, you’ll have to spend more time and money trying to get the right tools.
+If you don’t have the right tools, you’ll have to spend more time and money trying to get the right tools.
+Why not just call the experts at Bill Howe, who know how to unclog shower drains?

 The following are reasons to hire a professional plumber: